 - Application: Students must first apply for affiliate programs through Furman's competitive application process, which includes an interview with Furman's affiliate program coordinator.
 Once a student is approved by Furman, the student will be required to complete an affiliate program application. - Cost: Students are billed for Furman tuition plus a \$250 study away fee.
 Depending on the affiliate agreement, room and board may also be billed by Furman, in which case the rates are the same as on campus, or students will select a room and/or board option provided by the provider and pay these costs directly to the host university.
-All other costs, including airfare, are the student's responsibility. - Financial Aid and Scholarships: Institutional, Federal and State Financial aid can be applied to affiliate programs.
+All other costs, including airfare and School or Record fee, are the student's responsibility. - Financial Aid and Scholarships: Institutional, Federal and State Financial aid can be applied to affiliate programs.
 In order to apply eligible federal and state aid to their affiliate program, accepted students must complete a Furman Consortium Agreement, have it signed by Furman's Financial Aid office and sent it to the affiliate program's billing office.
 Hollingsworth, Townes, and Duke Scholars can also apply their one-time \$2000 stipend to study away programs.
 Affiliate programs also offer their own scholarships that we encourage you to apply for! - Transfer Credits: Students who participate in affiliate programs must obtain pre-approval for the anticipated courses to transfer in to Furman.
 Please refer to the Academics section on transfer credits for additional information.
+Students must obtain a Transcript from a U.S. School of Record from their program.